Joe-Degs/disaster-management-with-smart-cities-project/disaster-management.md

 ### Disaster Management
-Disaster occur in various forms endangering the lives of people.
-Natural disasters are inevitable but man-made disaster are not.
-Disasters occur and it is our job as planners to create systems(cities and plans) that are resilient against such disasters.
-We cannot do this without understanding the process one has to go through to create a resilient system that can tolerate disasters.
-Instrumenting with smart technologies or building smart cities from the ground up offers lots of opportunities to create systems that can stand their ground in the wake of natural disasters.

-The following 4 phases are gone through to enable us build resilient cities
+Natural disasters are inevitable but not all disaster's are.
+Scientific research and advancement in technology has led to humans understanding disasters and how it affects society better.
+Artificial intelligence, GIS, automation, robotics and other advancements in information technology has placed humans at a position of understanding and dealing with disasters easier and improving our ability to make more accurate decisions in emergency situations.

+Planners aim to create systems(cities and plans) that are resilient against such disasters.
+Prevention efforts and coordinated responses to disasters save lives and lessen their impact on our cities.
+To plan cities that are disaster tolerant, it is important that we work with researchers, engineers, policy makers, emergency managers, business leaders, educators and all other stakeholders to understand, share data and experience through close communication, coordination and collaboration.
+It is also important to depend on smart and autonomous technological tools to improve disaster preparedness, mitigation, response and recovery.
+These technologies help improve monitoring, observations, analysis, modeling, testing and forecasting and help deal with disasters - before, during and after it strikes.

+Disaster management helps to make cities and communities safer for its inhabitants.
+When done properly in the face of emergency situations helps to bring economic, emotional, social life back to normal within the shortest possible time.
+Partnership between stakeholders to build resilient societies improve its chances of surviving emergencies and promotes researh, education, awareness, investment into the processes that make our socities stronger.

+The 4 phases involved in the disaster management process are;
-- mitigation: preparing for future emergencies and taking steps to minimize effects
+- __mitigation__: preparing for future emergencies and taking steps to minimize effects
-- preparedness: take steps to be ready for emergency situations
+- __preparedness__: take steps to be ready for emergency situations
-- response: protect people in the wake of emergency/disaster events
+- __response__: protect people in the wake of emergency/disaster events
-- recovery: rebuilding and bringing things back to normal
+- __recovery__: rebuilding and bringing things back to normal

 __Mitigation/Prevention__